glass-dev/glass/benchmarks/archer2/README.md

 Once your python environment is setup you must load the relevant modules via the provided script [setup-gpu-env.sh](./setup-gpu-env.sh).

-> Note that Many of the modules loaded are only available once you are running
+> Note that many of the modules loaded are only available once you are running
 > on a GPU worker node.
-However, setup-gpu-env.sh is called automatically by the
+However, `setup-gpu-env.sh` is called automatically by the
 > submission script [submit-gpu.sh](./submit-gpu.sh).

 ## Running the benchmarks

 Benchmarks should be submitted as a batch job to slurm via the provided script.
-For example to benchmark using jax with amd/rocm, run the following from the root of the glass repo on ARCHER2.
-You will need to make some changes to the submissions script (updating your email, budget code, etc):
+For example to benchmark using JAX with AMD/ROCM, run the following from the root of the glass repo on ARCHER2.
+You will need to make some changes to the submissions script (updating your email, budget code, etc.):

 ```sh
 sbatch benchmarks/archer2/submit-gpu.sh -d "$(pwd)" -x jax --healpy-datapath "$HEALPY_DATAPATH"
 ```

-> To understand what HEALPY_DATAPATH is, read an explanation in
+> To understand what `HEALPY_DATAPATH` is, read an explanation in
 > [benchmarks/README.md#healpy-data](../README.md#healpy-data)

 This script will attempt to run a range of benchmarks with different nside